Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - A new ladder is located on the side of the Mechanical Digger Room objective's structure.
   - A new ladder bridge at the top Mechanical Digger Room ledge has been added.
   - Mechanical Digger Room’s lights duration has been increased to 90 seconds when the generators are activated.
+  - *Bug fixed:* Interactable objects in the Machine Room and Mechanical Digger Room incorrectly display "Security failure" on the HUD when chaffed, despite having no chaff effect.
 ---
 - Enhanced Krauser Lab:
   - Based on the map foundation from Pandora Tomorrow.